duvvurikarthik/Netflix-Clone/README.md

-# Netflix-Clone
+# PWJ Netflix Clone

-Netflix Clone its an private software clone
+A project the students are building to learn the basics of HTML, CSS, and JavaScript